snowplow-archive/infobright-ruby-loader/README.md

 ## Roadmap

-It would be nice to package just the data load task as a [Resque] [resque] job with a `perform` method.
+It would be nice to wrap just the data load task as a [Resque] [resque] job with a `perform` method.

 [paraflex]: http://www.infobright.org/Blog/Entry/unscripted/
 [resque]: https://github.com/defunkt/resque/